scds/text-analysis-1/preparation.md

 # Workshop preparation

-Preparing for the lesson involves:
+Preparing for the lesson requires that you:

 <!--
 ## Get the data